spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 <!--END_TABS-->

-In addition to the basic services the extended configuration adds `Prometheus`, `Prometheus-RSocket-Proxy` for service-discovery, and `Grafana` with pre-built Stream and Task dashboards.
+In addition to the basic services, the extended configuration adds `Prometheus` and `Prometheus-RSocket-Proxy` for service-discovery and adds `Grafana` with pre-built Stream and Task dashboards.

 The `docker-compose-prometheus.yml` configurations expose the following container ports to the host machine: